A Long December: Chart performance

 In the United States, "A Long December" was ineligible to chart on the Billboard Hot 100 since it was never released as a physical single there, which was a rule at the time.
 The song instead appeared on the Hot 100 Airplay chart, where it peaked at number six in February 1997 and spent 29 weeks on the chart.
 On other Billboard rankings, the song entered the top 10 on five of them, reaching number one on the Triple-A chart for two weeks.
 In Canada, the song became a number-one hit for two weeks and was the seventh-most-successful song of 1997.
+It was Counting Crows' second Canadian chart-topper, after "Mr. Jones" in 1994.
 On the UK Singles Chart, "A Long December" charted twice, peaking at number 62 during its original run in December 1996 and re-entering the listing at number 68 one year later.
 The single also charted in the Netherlands, reaching number 68, and in Australia, peaking at number 86.